 Why Settle With the IRS by Yourself?

-DIY IRS settlement may be challenging, but it’s possible.
+Independently settling with the IRS may be challenging, but it’s possible.
 The IRS is willing to work with taxpayers to help them find a way to clear their debt.
 They want to recover what they can rather than get nothing.

-Settling your debt with the IRS by yourself can help you save money that would’ve been spent on the services of a professional.
-Additionally, it allows you to control the process independently to choose the right program and determine an accurate amount you can afford to pay.
+Settling your debt with the IRS by yourself can help you save money that would’ve been spent paying a professional.
+Additionally, it allows you to control the process independently to choose the right program and determine the amount you can afford to pay.

 “If you want to set up a payment arrangement for what you owe the IRS, it's simple to do.
 But, if you find yourself in a situation where you can't afford to pay what you owe, hire a tax attorney to help you,” explains Teresa Dodson, a debt expert and the founder of Greenbacks Consulting.